camunda/camunda-docs-manual/content/webapps/cockpit/process-instance-modification.md

 In the detail view, you have the ability to modify the process instance's execution state.
 A modification can be one or multiple of the following operations:

-* Starting execution before an activit
+* Starting execution before an activity
 * Starting execution after an activity on its single outgoing squence flow
 * Canceling an activity instance or all instances of an activity